 Spiced Pear and Goat Cheese Salad.
 A starter with a wow factor or a super-sophisticated light lunch.
-You are so worth it.

 This is one of my absolutely favourite recipes and it doesn’t matter how much of it I make… it disappears as quickly as I can say “spiced pear and goat cheese salad”.
 See?
 It’s gone again.
 Now I have to make some more.